Yifan313/AFLFP/README.md

 This database will only be used for research purposes.

 ```
-Once the application e-mail is received and approved, you will receive a link to download the database.
+Once the application email is received and approved, users will receive a link to download the database.

 ## Citation